farirpgs/fari-app/lib/srds/fate-core.md

 When you succeed with style, you place two free invocations on the aspect.

-{example}

-Zird is approaching a local merchant he’s been hired to get close to (i.e. spy on) for the sultan of Wanir, in the famous bazaar of Wanir’s capital city.
+> Zird is approaching a local merchant he’s been hired to get close to (i.e. spy on) for the sultan of Wanir, in the famous bazaar of Wanir’s capital city.
+>

-Ryan says, “I’m going to use Rapport to create an advantage, get this guy to open up to me.
+> Ryan says, “I’m going to use Rapport to create an advantage, get this guy to open up to me.
 I don’t know what I’m looking for in terms of an aspect—just some juicy observation I can use later or pass on to Cynere.”
 He has the Friendly Liar stunt, so he can do this without needing Deceive, despite the fact that he’s hiding his real intent.
+>

-Amanda says, “Works for me.
+> Amanda says, “Works for me.
 He’s a merchant, so his Deceive’s pretty high.
 I’m going to say it’s passive opposition, though, because he’s not really suspicious of you.
 Try and beat a Great (+4).”
+>

-Ryan rolls.
+> Ryan rolls.
 His Rapport skill is Good (+3), and he manages a +1 on the dice, for a tie.
+>

-Amanda looks at her notes, grins, and says, “Okay, here’s what you notice.
+> Amanda looks at her notes, grins, and says, “Okay, here’s what you notice.
 This merchant is obviously a very social fellow, boisterously engaging other shop owners and potential customers as he makes his rounds.
 This geniality takes on more of a flirtatious, suggestive air any time he speaks to young men—he can’t seem to help that.”
+>

-She slides an index card with the aspect Sucker for a Pretty Man written on it, to indicate that the merchant’s aspect is now public.
+> She slides an index card with the aspect Sucker for a Pretty Man written on it, to indicate that the merchant’s aspect is now public.
 Ryan notes that he has a free invocation on that aspect.
+>

-“Pretty man, huh?”
+> “Pretty man, huh?”
 Ryan says.
 “Does he think I’m pretty?”
+>

-Amanda grins.
+> Amanda grins.
 “He certainly thinks you’re friendly…”
+>

-Ryan rolls his eyes.
+> Ryan rolls his eyes.
 “The things I do for business...”

-#### Attack
+### Attack

 Use the attack action to harm someone in a conflict or take them out of a scene.